-Each decision will involve choosing a point on a line representing possible token allocations to you (Hold) and the other ALP respondent (Pass).
-In each decision, you may choose any combination of tokens to Hold and Pass - in other words, any combination of tokens to yourself and tokens to the other ALP respondent - that is on the line.
+Each decision will involve choosing a point on a line representing possible token allocations to you (Hold) and to your charity (Pass).
+In each choice, you may choose any Hold / Pass pair that is on the line.
 Examples of lines that you might face appear in the diagrams below.
-In each graph, Hold corresponds to the vertical axis and Pass corresponds to the horizontal axis; the points on the diagonal lines in the graphs represent possible token allocations to Hold (tokens you to you) and Pass (tokens to the other ALP respondent) that you might choose.
+In each graph Hold corresponds to the vertical axis and Pass corresponds to the horizontal axis.
+The points on the diagonal lines in the graphs represent possible token allocations to Hold (tokens to you) and Pass (tokens to the charity) that you might choose.
 Please click the NEXT button below to proceed to the next screen.

-By picking a point on the diagonal line, you choose how many tokens to hold for yourself and how many to pass to the other person.
+By picking a point on the diagonal line, you choose how many tokens to hold for yourself and how many to pass to the charity.
 You may select any allocation to Hold and Pass on that line.
-If, for example, the diagonal line runs from 50 tokens on the Hold axis to 50 tokens on the Pass axis (see Diagram 4), you could choose to hold all 50 tokens for yourself, or pass all 50 tokens to the other person, or anything in between.
-However, most of the decision problems will involve flatter or steeper lines: if the line is flatter (see Diagram 5), one less token for yourself means more than one additional token is passed to the other person; if the line is steeper (see Diagram 6), one less token held means less than one additional token passed to the other person.
+If, for example, the diagonal line runs from 50 tokens on the Hold axis to 50 tokens on the Pass axis (see Diagram 4), you could choose to hold all 50 tokens for yourself, or pass all 50 tokens to the charity, or anything in between.
+However, most of the decision problems will involve flatter or steeper lines: if the line is flatter (see Diagram 5), one less token for yourself means more than one additional token is passed to the charity; if the line is steeper (see Diagram 6), one less token held means less than one additional token passed to the charity.
 Please click the NEXT button below to proceed to the next screen.

-Screen45 To further illustrate, in the example below, choice A To further illustrate, in the example below, choice A represents an allocation in which you hold y tokens and pass x tokens.
-Thus, if you choose this allocation, you will hold y tokens for yourself and you will pass x tokens to another person.
-Another possible allocation is B, in which you hold w tokens and pass z tokens to the other person.
+To further illustrate, in the example below, choice A represents an allocation in which you hold y tokens and pass x tokens.
+Thus, if you choose this allocation, you will hold y tokens for yourself and you will pass x tokens to the charity.
+Another possible allocation is B, in which you hold w tokens and pass z tokens to the charity.
 Please click the NEXT button below to proceed to the next screen.